Must: Roman lead poisoning hypothesis

 Geochemist Jerome Nriagu published an article in the New England Journal of Medicine in 1983 hypothesizing that defrutum and sapa may have contained enough lead acetate to be toxic to those who consumed them regularly.

+Regional traditions

+Spain

+In Spain, the word mosto carries two distinct meanings depending on the region.
+In northern Spain — including La Rioja, the Basque Country, and most of Castile — mosto refers to unfermented grape juice, consumed as a popular non-alcoholic seasonal drink.
+In Andalusia, particularly in the provinces of Cádiz, Huelva, Seville, and Málaga, mosto denotes a young fermented wine of approximately 9–12.5% ABV, produced from the autumn harvest and ready to drink by late November after roughly 40 days of fermentation.
+This Andalusian tradition is comparable in character to France's Beaujolais Nouveau: seasonal, unfiltered, and consumed within the same year of production.

+In the Serranía de Ronda (Málaga province), the village of Atajate maintains one of the most documented local mosto traditions.
+With a viticulture history dating to the 17th century, Atajate once had over 30 active lagares (traditional pressing facilities) before phylloxera devastated the region in the 1870s — the first regional outbreak in Málaga province.
+Several pre-phylloxera grape varieties survived and continue to be cultivated locally: Tempranillas, Perrunas, De Rey, and Uvas de Loja — heritage varieties not used in the region's modern DOP-certified bodegas.

+Traditional production involves hand-harvesting in September and October, foot-pressing in stone lagares, and fermentation in chestnut-wood bocoyes (barrels) or glass vessels known as majuanas.
+After approximately 40 days, the wine undergoes trasiego (racking off the sediment) and is ready to drink by late November.
+The annual Fiesta del Mosto de Atajate, held on the last Saturday of November, has been recognised by the Diputación de Málaga as a traditional local festivity.

 In Christian liturgy

 In Catholic Eucharistic liturgy, must may be substituted for sacramental wine, on condition that the ordinary has granted permission for the benefit of a priest or lay person who should not, usually because of alcoholism, ingest wine; but in normal circumstances it may not be used in place of wine.

 Official Catholic documents define must (mustum in Latin) precisely as "grape juice that is either fresh or preserved by methods that suspend its fermentation without altering its nature (for example, freezing)", and it excludes pasteurized grape juice.

 This teaching goes back at least to Pope Julius I (337–352), who is quoted in Thomas Aquinas's Summa Theologica as having declared that in case of necessity, but only then, juice pressed from a grape could be used.
 Aquinas himself declared that it is forbidden to offer fresh must in the chalice, because this is unbecoming owing to the impurity of the must; but he added that in case of necessity it may be done.